-Both policies have their own advantages and disadvantages.
+Both policies have their advantages and disadvantages.

-With universal life, you know the exact rate at which your cash value component will grow throughout the term of the policy, since it is predetermined by the company.
+With universal life, you know the exact rate at which your cash value component will grow throughout the term of the policy since it is predetermined by the company.

 At the same time, universal life policies grow at a much slower rate compared to variable universal life policies, since the interest rate offered by the company is typically lower than the returns gained from stock market investments.

 With universal variable life, you have the option of investing your policy’s cash value component into high-performing stocks, bonds, and mutual funds, so that it can grow in value at a much faster rate.
-Under favorable market conditions, your cash value component could build up significantly in a short period of time.
+Under favorable market conditions, your cash value component could build up significantly in a short time.